60-Second Summary

 You can use automation to filter those leads out:

-Inform your content marketing efforts
+2. Inform your content marketing efforts

-Buyer intent data from your website can tell you what blog posts buyers read before they leave, what case studies are most likely to result in a conversion, even how many pages buyers usually visit before conversion.
+Buyer intent data from your website can tell you what blog posts buyers read before they leave, what case studies are most likely to result in a conversion, and even how many pages buyers usually visit before conversion.

-That information can give you insight into the types of content your buyers are interested in so you can create more of it — ultimately increasing conversions.
+That information can give you insight into the types of content your buyers are interested in, so you can create more of it — ultimately increasing conversions.

-Pull more insights from outreach campaigns
+3. Pull more insights from outreach campaigns

+The average cold email campaign gets a response rate of less than 1%.
 But, that’s not the end of the story — at least it doesn’t have to be.

 If you’re leveraging the right buyer intent software, you can still gain valuable insights into how prospects behave upon receiving your email.